TSKangetsu/RPiSingleAPM/README.md

  - MPU6050 to use for Auto-Leveing the copter

- - Remote receiver now support IBUS , in future will fully support SBUS , you can use IBUS as perfect
+ - Remote receiver now support IBUS , in future will fully support SBUS , you can use IBUS perfect

 ### Other

-*\* Althought the code now can fly , but now I have no time to write more , about 2019-1 will be well done*
+*\* Althought the code now can fly , but now I have no time to write more , about 2020-1 will be well done*